Equity Residential (NYSE:EQR) Releases FY 2021 Earnings Guidance

-Equity Residential (NYSE:EQR) last released its quarterly earnings data on Tuesday, April 27th.
-The real estate investment trust reported $0.15 EPS for the quarter, missing the Zacks’ consensus estimate of $0.68 by ($0.53).
-Equity Residential had a net margin of 26.64% and a return on equity of 6.20%.
-As a group, sell-side analysts expect that Equity Residential will post 2.79 EPS for the current fiscal year.
+Equity Residential (NYSE:EQR) last announced its quarterly earnings data on Tuesday, July 27th.
+The real estate investment trust reported $0.84 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.70 by $0.14.
+The company had revenue of $598.06 million during the quarter, compared to the consensus estimate of $597.49 million.
+Equity Residential had a return on equity of 6.75% and a net margin of 29.53%.
+The firm’s revenue was down 8.5% on a year-over-year basis.
+During the same period in the previous year, the company posted $0.70 EPS.
+On average, research analysts predict that Equity Residential will post 2.87 EPS for the current year.

-Several equities analysts have recently weighed in on EQR shares.
-Zacks Investment Research upgraded Equity Residential from a strong sell rating to a hold rating and set a $79.00 price objective on the stock in a report on Wednesday, April 21st.
-Mizuho cut shares of Equity Residential from a buy rating to a neutral rating and set a $86.00 price target for the company. in a report on Thursday, June 3rd.
-BMO Capital Markets upgraded shares of Equity Residential from a market perform rating to an outperform rating and raised their price objective for the stock from $72.00 to $89.00 in a report on Tuesday, June 1st.
-Deutsche Bank Aktiengesellschaft upped their target price on shares of Equity Residential from $60.00 to $63.00 and gave the stock a sell rating in a research note on Wednesday, May 26th.
-Finally, BTIG Research lifted their price target on Equity Residential from $78.00 to $85.00 and gave the company a buy rating in a research note on Thursday, June 3rd.
-One research analyst has rated the stock with a sell rating, eleven have given a hold rating and five have given a buy rating to the company.
-The stock has an average rating of Hold and an average target price of $73.93.
+EQR has been the subject of a number of recent research reports.
+Deutsche Bank Aktiengesellschaft boosted their price objective on Equity Residential from $60.00 to $63.00 and gave the company a sell rating in a research note on Wednesday, May 26th.
+Royal Bank of Canada upped their price target on Equity Residential from $78.00 to $84.00 and gave the stock a sector perform rating in a research note on Thursday, July 29th.
+BMO Capital Markets upgraded Equity Residential from a market perform rating to an outperform rating and upped their price target for the stock from $72.00 to $89.00 in a research note on Tuesday, June 1st.
+Mizuho downgraded Equity Residential from a buy rating to a neutral rating and set a $86.00 price target for the company. in a research note on Thursday, June 3rd.
+Finally, Morgan Stanley upped their price target on Equity Residential from $82.00 to $85.00 and gave the stock an equal weight rating in a research note on Thursday, July 15th.
+One analyst has rated the stock with a sell rating, eleven have given a hold rating and five have issued a buy rating to the company.
+The company currently has an average rating of Hold and an average target price of $75.64.

-In other Equity Residential news, Director Linda Bynoe sold 6,665 shares of the stock in a transaction dated Tuesday, June 8th.
-The shares were sold at an average price of $79.96, for a total value of $532,933.40.
-Following the transaction, the director now directly owns 15,548 shares of the company’s stock, valued at approximately $1,243,218.08.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-Also, COO Michael L. Manelis sold 10,000 shares of the firm’s stock in a transaction that occurred on Monday, June 14th.
+In related news, COO Michael L. Manelis sold 10,000 shares of the stock in a transaction on Monday, June 14th.
 The stock was sold at an average price of $80.85, for a total transaction of $808,500.00.
+The transaction was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
+Also, Director David J. Neithercut sold 1,721 shares of the stock in a transaction on Thursday, July 29th.
+The shares were sold at an average price of $85.00, for a total value of $146,285.00.
 The disclosure for this sale can be found here.
-Insiders have sold 44,186 shares of company stock valued at $3,425,435 in the last quarter.
-2.50% of the stock is currently owned by corporate insiders.
+Insiders have sold a total of 45,907 shares of company stock valued at $3,571,720 over the last quarter.
+Corporate insiders own 2.50% of the company’s stock.

 Equity Residential is committed to creating communities where people thrive.
 The Company, a member of the S&P 500, is focused on the acquisition, development and management of residential properties located in and around dynamic cities that attract high quality long-term renters.
 Equity Residential owns or has investments in 305 properties consisting of 78,568 apartment units, located in Boston, New York, Washington, DC, Seattle, San Francisco, Southern California and Denver.